Prag8855/aab/frontend/content/guides/losing-your-job.md

 ## What happens to your pay and bonuses

-You get paid until your last day of work, at the end of your [notice period](/glossary/Kündigungsfrist).
+You get paid until the end of your [notice period](/glossary/Kündigungsfrist), until your last day of work.
 Your employer must pay your full salary, even if you have no work to do.[^23]

 After your last day of work, you might get severance pay or [unemployment benefits](/glossary/ALG%20I).
 This gives you financial support while you [find another job](/guides/find-a-job-in-berlin).